Seoul Plays Down Report On North Korean Leaders Health - UrduPoint

 "Kim Jong Il had been dead several days before it was announced and it took everyone by surprise," he tweeted.

 "Kim Jong Un has been 'missing' before, and has always reappeared.
-That said, his absence this week was more notable." - Closely guarded - The North Korean leader has not made a public appearance since presiding over a meeting of the Workers' Party politburo on April 11.
+That said, his absence this week was more notable."
+The North Korean leader has not made a public appearance since presiding over a meeting of the Workers' Party politburo on April 11.

 His powerful sister Kim Yo Jong was named as an alternate politburo member and the meeting called for stronger measures against the coronavirus pandemic.